Skip to main content

 "headline": "Welcome back.",

-"body": "Your product can keep moving without every feature talking directly to every other feature."
+"body": "Your product can keep moving without every feature importing every other feature."

 }